Autism Classroom Helpers

 Children with autism often show an early interest in letters or numbers.
 Use this interest to develop meaningful activities.
 The development of early reading skills is helpful as a cueing system for teaching a child to communicate.
 Temple Grandin encourages families expand their autistic child's interests- for example if they are interested in machines- take them to a manufacturing plant when they are teens, and get books, etc. on those interests as this may be their future career!

 Adults working with an autistic child must use their interests to help them engage- if they like a certain character they watch on electronics- use those characters in their "work" or therapy activities!

 "Up the ante" - In deciding on a mode of communication, use all possible avenues.
 Structure for verbal, provide opportunities to sign/gesture, and allow use of communication devices and pictures as appropriate.
 Research shows that use of an alternative system does not interfere with development of verbal communication.
 Remember that you may be working with a child that has NO means of communication.
 Communicating in any way is a priority.
 Communicating through negative behavior is merely an indication that the child wants to communicate and has no better system.

 Create opportunities to communicate - Having identified high incentives and structured the environment, you will be ready to create some scripts for communication.
 In the classroom, these may be words or phrases that are consistently paired with an activity or action within the schedule.
 Hearing you consistently verbalize the sound or action, the child will come to expect the occurrence.
 Once the sound/word is part of the routine, delay verbalizing and the child will often "fill-in" the expected verbal part of the routine.
 Remember that we are not concerned with the accuracy of the production initially.
 The attempt to communicate is the most important!!

-Involve others - As soon as you gain compliance in therapy, involve others in the activities.
+Involve others - As soon as you gain compliance in therapy and a calm state, involve others in the activities.
 Development of social interaction should always be a priority.